dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 above become important.

 One common thought that comes up is the idea that we can have some "global position" instead of ID.
-This was actually my first idea, and multiple people have asked the question to the point where it would probably be best to have a ready answer.
-While if this were possible it would definitely make for a cleaner, simpler solution, it runs afoul of the earlier desire with regard to data view cursor sets, that is, that `IDataView` cursors should, if possible, present split cursors that can be independently "batches" of the data.
-But, let's imagine something like the operation for filtering; if I have a batch `0` comprised of 64 rows, and a batch `1` with another 64 rows, and I do a filter for, say, missing values, I could not provide the row sequence number for batch `1` until I had counted the number of rows that passed in batch `0`, which compromises the whole point of why we wanted to have cursor sets in the first place.
-The same is true also for one-to-many `IDataView` implementations (for example, joins).
+This was actually the first idea by the original implementor, and if if it *were* possible it would definitely make for a cleaner, simpler solution, and multiple people have asked the question to the point where it would probably be best to have a ready answer about where it broke down, to undersatnd how it fails.
+It runs afoul of the earlier desire with regard to data view cursor sets, that is, that `IDataView` cursors should, if possible, present split cursors that can run independently on "batches" of the data.
+But, let's imagine something like the operation for filtering; if I have a batch `0` comprised of 64 rows, and a batch `1` with another 64 rows, and one filters rows with missing values, the ML.NET code could not provide the row sequence number for batch `1` until  had counted the number of rows that passed in batch `0`, which compromises the whole point of why we wanted to have cursor sets in the first place.
+The same is true also for one-to-many `IDataView` implementations (for example, joins, or something like that), where even a strictly increasing (but not necessarily contiguous) value may not be possible, since you cannot even bound the number.
 So, regrettably, that simpler solution would not work.